Biswapotter7/Rail_Schedule_optimiser/README.md

 ## Future Work

-Real-world data , more data points  and edge cases can be utilized to validate the code .
+Real-world data, more data points and edge cases can be utilized to validate and check robusteness the code .

 ## **Authors**:
 - Biswaranjan Samal (21IM10011)